Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 We've got a thanks for our great Patreon supporters.

-Without these people, I'll tell you this, this show doesn't exist.
+Without these people, I'll tell you this.

 That's right.

-It's kept us going for now, you know, up into the 530 plus episodes.
+It's kept us going for now, you know, up into the 530-plus episodes.

 Crazy.

-As well as 300 plus bonus episodes, it blows the mind.
+As well as 300-plus bonus episodes, it blows the mind.

 The mind boggles.

-And if you want to be one of those great supporters, sign up at patreon.com slash do go on pod.
+And if you want to be one of those great supporters, sign up at patreon.com slash do-go-on pod.

-And you get all sorts of extras including ad-free feed.
+And you get all sorts of extras, including ad-free feed.

 You get the video episodes now.

-This one wasn't recorded, but the ones that we do in studio, you get to see the video feed.
+Now, this one wasn't recorded, but the ones that we do in studio, you get to see the video feed.

 And you also get to vote on topics.